 What is acne?

 Acne is a common skin disorder which usually starts around puberty, presenting as blackheads, nodules and pus-filled spots.
-Although acne typically occurs after puberty and resolves after teenage years, it can affect anyone.
+Although it typically occurs during puberty and resolves after teenage years, it can affect anyone.
 Many adults continue to battle active acne and scarring at different stages of their life.
-If left untreated, acne can lead to permanent scarring of the skin.
+If left untreated, it can lead to permanent scarring of the skin.

 What causes acne?

 Acne is caused by pores that become clogged with oil, dirt, and/or dead skin cells.
-In the majority of cases, acne is simply associated with changes in body hormones.
-It is unusual for acne to be caused by an underlying disease, although patients may need assessment by a specialist to ensure that they do not have a major hormonal problem (e.g polycystic ovary syndrome in women).
+In the majority of cases, acne is simply associated with changes in hormones.
+It is unusual for acne to be caused by an underlying disease, although patients may need to be assessed by a dermatologist to ensure that they do not have a major hormonal problem (eg polycystic ovarian syndrome in women).